 Data strongly suggested that having a security operations center provides a significant boost to an organization's cybersecurity initiatives, which makes a SOC the cornerstone of an effective enterprise cybersecurity initiative.
-Research showed highly successful cybersecurity organizations, as measured by mean total time to contain, are 52% more likely to have deployed an SOC than their less successful peers.
+Research showed highly successful cybersecurity organizations, as measured by mean total time to contain, are 52% more likely to have deployed a SOC than their less-successful peers.

 In fact, merely deploying a SOC can improve an organization's mean time to contain a breach by almost half.
 The data strongly suggested that having a SOC provides a significant boost to an organization's cybersecurity initiatives.